pcdavies/DockerBasics/workshops/docker/Linux200.md

 Since there is already a running alphaofficeui container we'll name the new container alphaofficeui2 and use port 8086 on the HOST since 8085 is in use

-- Type:
+- **Type** the following:

 ```
 docker run -d --name=alphaofficeui2 -p=8086:8085 (your-dockerhub-account)/(image-name)
 ```

-**NOTE:** You could have deleted the original container by typing "docker stop alphaofficeui" followed by "docker rm alphaofficeui" and you wouldn't have had to use a different container name or network port
+ - **NOTE:** You could have deleted the original container by typing `docker stop alphaofficeui` followed by `docker rm alphaofficeui` and you wouldn't have had to use a different container name or network port

 - Verify the new container is running:

 ```
 docker ps
 ```

 ![](images/200Linux/Picture200-32.png)

-- Open up a new browser tab and enter:
+- Open up a new browser tab and **enter**:

 ```
 http://localhost:8086
 ```